Ariamelon/Alvaro/README.md

  Pro Micro-compatible 32u4 Breakout Board

 ## Disclaimer
 This board is a heavily-modified [Goldfish Rev. C](https://github.com/staticintlucas/Goldfish).
-While the basic layout, pinout (of course) etc is the same, it uses 0603 components instead of 0402 and has some other changes.
+While the schematic, basic layout, pinout (of course) etc is essentially the same, it uses 0603 components instead of 0402 and has some other changes.

 ## Key Features
 * Mid-mount USB-C connector using a low-profile USB C 2.0 connector.